 Psychedelic Research Finds Ego Exists in The Default Mode Network

-Researchers studying psychedelic drugs have found themselves in the midst of a scientific renaissance as taboos fade and their work yields profound results.
+Researchers studying psychedelics have found themselves in the midst of a scientific renaissance as taboos fade and their work yields profound results.
 One possibly groundbreaking discovery could be a brain mechanism that seems to be responsible for our ego; the Default Mode Network (DMN).
-While implications of the DMN’s role during mystical experiences have been inferred in the past, new insights into its precise mechanism explain much more.

 Confounded by the results, the group looked at oxygen consumption, noticing there was some validity to their theory, as they saw that parts of the brain were utilizing more oxygen.
 But there was still a discernible drop in one region that played a role in nearly all brain function – the DMN.

-The DMN is a large-scale brain network of correlated regions at the top of the brain’s hierarchy, influencing (and usually inhibiting) other parts of the brain, especially those involving emotion and memory.
-Centrally located in the brain, the DMN is a hub of regulatory function, consisting primarily of the prefrontal cortex, posterior cingulate cortex, and the inferior parietal lobe.
+The DMN is a network of regions in the brain at the top of our cognitive hierarchy, influencing (and often inhibiting) other parts of the brain, especially those involving emotion and memory.
+Centrally located in the brain, the DMN is a hub of regulatory function, consisting primarily of the prefrontal cortex, posterior cingulate cortex, and inferior parietal lobe.

 According to Carhart-Harris, this network is the “orchestra conductor” or “corporate executive” of the brain, preventing signals from being interrupted or interfering with each other.

 Carhart-Harris says he believes the DMN may have been an evolutionary mechanism, as it doesn’t become active until later in a child’s development, typically around the age of five.
-As we mature we tend to use life’s learnings to create algorithms, as it were, in order to respond to various situations throughout the day.
-Our perception of reality is filtered through those habitual connections that become increasingly ingrained as we grow older.
+As we mature, we tend to use life’s learnings to create “algorithms” in order to respond to various situations throughout the day.
+Our perception of reality is filtered through these habitual connections that become increasingly ingrained as we grow older.

 Aldous Huxley called this the reducing valve of ordinary perception, in which a trickle of information is filtered from all incoming stimuli.
-This filter, valve, or whatever you want to call it, likely evolved to conserve and use energy resourcefully.
+This filter, valve, or whatever you want to call it, likely evolved to conserve energy so that we could use it sparingly and save energy for other tasks.
 In order to efficiently process all of the information received on a daily basis, our brains have to rely on judgments and face-value observations, distinguishing between potential threats and benign situations.